Anzumana/dashboard/README.md

 ## Submodule
 We put the mapbox component into a submodule because we would have to eject create-react-app.
 For this reason we will develop the mapbox component as a submodule until its ready

+run task
+npm run d4ummaster
+or
+npm run d4umstaging
+if you want to deploy the respective website